 Australia in Hong Kong and Macau

-Consulate-General website for information about opening hours and temporary closures that may affect service provision.
+Australian Consulate-General website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the Consulate-General you can contact the 7 day, 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you're unable to contact the Consulate-General in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.